Akrabut/Dietomate-client/README.md

 ## How to run

-* Prerequisites - Browser, Node.js, NPM
+* Prerequisites - Browser, Node.js
 1. `npm i`
 2. Start the server
 3. `npm start`